Four Main Functions of FM

-When you’re traveling far from home and need a place to rest and recuperate, you visit a hotel.
-You might stay a few days, but eventually you’ll be on your way.
+When traveling far from home, you visit a hotel and need a place to rest and recuperate.
+You might stay a few days, but eventually, you’ll be on your way.
 The concept of a hotel desk is much the same—everything you need to work when you don’t have a workplace to call “home.”
-But there are some major differences.
+But there are some significant differences.

 Hoteling vs. hot desking

 There’s a lot of confusion between workplace hoteling and hot desking.
 The terms are often incorrectly used interchangeably.
 The difference comes down to the level of control and organization.

 Hoteling involves pre-booking and checking into a concierge to access a space, much like at an actual hotel.
 Even in a room full of empty desks and unoccupied workstations, a person has to check in with central booking to access their spot.
 It may be a person, or it could be self-directed software.
 What matters is that the process is the same for everyone, and there’s a standardized record of the desk assignment.

 Hot desking is more free-wheeling.
 It’s still based on an unassigned desk concept, but the execution is first-come, first-served.
 If any employee sees an open space, they can claim it and get to business — no reservation is required.
 Some hot desking setups may still require a check-in, but there’s no need for reservations.
 Check-in is merely a form of capacity control.